HJfod/BetterEdit/.github/ISSUE_TEMPLATE/crash-report.md

 ---
-name: Crash report
+name: Crash Report
-about: Report a crash (mod closes unexpectedly)
+about: Report a crash (I.e., when the mod/game closes unexpectedly).
 title: ''
 labels: crash
 assignees: HJfod